 This also helps you maximize the impact of your content, as it’s more likely to be shared and seen by a larger audience.
-Lastly by applying this approach you can increase the time spent by consumers with your brand as they engage with multiple linked pieces of content.
+Lastly, by applying this approach you can increase the time spent by consumers with your brand as they engage with multiple linked pieces of content.

 The pillar cluster strategy is particularly relevant for content marketing in emerging markets, where the initial website click or conversion is ever more critical.
-Consumers in emerging markets may not yet be familiar with your brand, message, products, or services, and most importantly how they may benefit from it.
+Consumers in emerging markets may not yet be familiar with your brand, and most importantly how they may benefit from it.
 Therefore, finding a way to place your brand at the forefront of the audience, across multiple touch points, and ensure a plethora of information is available to them, is key.

 It’s also important to ensure that your pillar pieces are optimized for search engines.
 This means using keywords related to the topic, and ensuring that the content is well-structured and easy to navigate.
 This will help improve the visibility of your content and it will make it easier for your target audience to find your content.

 Using a pillar cluster strategy is an effective way of organizing your content and maximizing its impact, therefore I included it as step number three.
 By creating broad, comprehensive pillar pieces, and supporting them with more specific, in-depth cluster pieces, you can ensure that your target audience has access to valuable information about your brand or industry.
-This approach also makes it easier for your content to be found and shared, which will help you establish yourself as a thought leader.
+This approach also makes it easier for your content to be found and shared.
+This will help you establish yourself as a thought leader.